 The other question is a historical question.
 It is the question why the teleological perspective seems so natural to Plato and Aristotle.

-The Answer to the Historical Question
+An Answer to the Historical Question

 The answer to the historical question is difficult to know, but in part the answer seems to turn on the ancient idea that the explanation for regularity of behavior always involves intellect and intelligence.
 If something displays regularity in its behavior but is not itself intelligent, its behavior is thought to be a matter of design by an intellect.